MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxoutboundroutinggroups-count-vb.md

-﻿---
+---
-Description: 'The Count property represents the number of objects in the FaxOutboundRoutingGroups collection.
-This is the total number of outbound routing groups associated with the fax server.' ms.assetid: '7464687e-7acb-4fee-b392-c3d8a8aff775'
+Description: The Count property represents the number of objects in the FaxOutboundRoutingGroups collection.
+This is the total number of outbound routing groups associated with the fax server. ms.assetid: 7464687e-7acb-4fee-b392-c3d8a8aff775
-title: 'FaxOutboundRoutingGroups.Count property'
+title: FaxOutboundRoutingGroups.Count property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxOutboundRoutingGroups.Count property